 How does Daylight Saving Time work?

-Twice a year the majority of Americans change their clocks for Daylight Saving Time.
-The change happens on the second Sunday of March and the first Sunday of November each year.
-The shift is always done on the weekend at 2:00 am to limit the amount of disruption caused.
+Twice a year, most Americans adjust their clocks for Daylight Saving Time.
+The change takes place on the second Sunday of March and the first Sunday of November annually.
+The transition is always executed on a weekend at 2:00 a.m. with the aim of minimizing disruption.

 To help you remember how to adjust your clock, there is a popular saying: “Spring forward, Fall back.”
 In the spring, you need to set your clock forward by an hour, while in the fall, you need to set it back by an hour.
 This time shift allows people to take advantage of the longer daylight hours during the summer months, which in turn helps to save energy.
 It also helps to reduce crime and traffic accidents.